 WP#6 has a two-tier approach of scientific analysis and of actively supporting change in Cambodia:

-- Implementation of explorative governance experiments
+- Implementation of Sustainable Building Incubator

 Based on our previous analysis we will further conceptualize and explore urban governance patterns.
-Our aim is to influence speed and direction of transition towards sustainability with a focus on the building sector.
+Our aim is to influence speed and direction of transition towards urban sustainability with a focus on the building sector.